 Did you know there's a connection between garlic and your heart?
 No, we're not talking about all the people who love garlic and think of it as its own food group.
 We're talking about how garlic, and especially aged garlic extract, has some important health benefits when it comes to matters of the heart—heart disease, cardiovascular disease, and metabolic syndrome.
 And as a bonus: there other health benefits as well.

 Of the four different categories of garlic supplements—garlic oil, garlic powder (in capsules and tablets), garlic oil macerates, and aged garlic extract—which one has been garnering lots of attention lately?
-That would be “aged garlic extract,” also referred to as AGE.
-In fact, nearly 750 scientific studies at universities have examined the features and effectiveness of aged garlic extract.
-What’s so special about this form of garlic and its relationship to the heart?
+That would be "aged garlic extract," also referred to as AGE.
+In fact, nearly 870 scientific peer-reviewed articles at universities have examined the features and effectiveness of aged garlic extract.
+What's so special about this form of garlic and its relationship to the heart?

 What is aged garlic extract?

 Aged garlic extract is a highly bioavailable supplement that is made by aging fresh sliced organic garlic at room temperature in an aqueous ethanol solution in stainless steel tanks for up to 20 months.
 During this prolonged isolation, any unstable and harsh organosulfur compounds (e.g., allicin) in the garlic are transformed into mild, stable substances (e.g., S-allylmercaptocystine, which is unique to AGE, and S-allylcysteine).

 The harsh compounds in garlic can cause indigestion and have a pungent odor that lingers on your breath and skin.
 However, this nearly two-year aging process results in a supplement that is both odor-free and gut-friendly and also readily available to the body.

 How does AGE differ from other garlic supplements?